pnxtech/hydra/README.md

-findService | Locates a specific service. getServicePresence | Retrieves the presence status of a particular service getServiceHealthAll | Retrieves the health information and health logs for all registered services. makeAPIRequest | Makes and API request to the named service.
+findService | Locates a specific service. getServicePresence | Retrieves the presence status of a particular service getServiceHealthAll | Retrieves the health information and health logs for all registered services. makeAPIRequest | Makes an API request to the named service.

 > Refer to the end of this document for a complete listing of Hydra functions.